copier-org/copier-templates-extensions/README.md

 ## How does it work?

 Beware the ugly hack!
-Upon loading this special extension, the function responsible for importing a Python object using its dotted-path (a string) is patched in the `jinja.environment` module, where it's used to load extensions.
+Upon loading the special *loader* extension, the function responsible for importing a Python object using its dotted-path (a string) is patched in the `jinja.environment` module, where it's used to load extensions.
 The patched version adds support for loading extensions using relative file paths.
+The file system loader of the Jinja environment and its `searchpaths` attribute are used to find the local clone of the template and determine the absolute path of the extensions to load.